rm-hull/luma.led_matrix/doc/python-usage.rst

    device = max7219(serial)

 The display device should now be configured for use.
-The specific :py:class:`luma.oled.device.max7219` class  exposes a ``display()`` method which takes an image with attributes consistent with the capabilities of the configured device's capabilitis.
+The specific :py:class:`~luma.led_matrix.device.max7219` class  exposes a :py:func:`~luma.led_matrix.device.max7219.display` method which takes an image with attributes consistent with the capabilities of the configured device's capabilities.
 However, for most cases, for drawing text and graphics primitives, the canvas class should be used as follows:

 .. code:: python